CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

 When you install Wireshark, it will ask you if you want to install non-root user support.
 Specifically, it will want to know if you'd like anyone in group "wireshark" to be able to run the pcap stuff.
 You should say "yes".
+If you find that you did this wrong, you can reconfigure the system by the command `sudo dpkg-reconfigure wireshark-common`.

 Afterward, you will need to add your user to the group by this command:

     adduser <your username here> wireshark